Everything you’ve ever wanted to know about Transfer Pricing in Thailand (with examples)

 Luckily, there are five options to choose from.
 These are

-The Thai government is also keen to allow any other method beyond these five, provided you can justify it.
-While there’s no particular hierarchy of methods, you will need to explain to the revenue department why you rejected the other methods.
-(Refer to our insight Transfer Pricing documentation and adjustment rules clarified).
+While there’s no particular hierarchy of methods, you will need to explain to the TRD why you rejected the other methods.
+(Refer to our insight article Transfer Pricing documentation and adjustment rules clarified).
 Beyond the economic analysis, you’ll need a watertight industry overview analysis.

 Are you measuring up to global and domestic standards of industry growth?
 If not, there’s a good chance you’ll get the request from the revenue department as you could be profit shifting.
 Present the case for your successes and failures in the context of the industry as a whole.